dentarg/auth0-blog/_posts/2017-12-18-developing-restful-apis-with-lumen.markdown

 ## Conclusion

 Well done!
-You have learned how to build and secure a rest API with Lumen and JWT.
+You have learned how to build and secure a rest API with the powerful PHP micro-framework, Lumen, and JWT.
 Need to use PHP to build your API or micro-service?
 I'd bet on Lumen as the tool of choice for speed and ease of use.

 In addition, Auth0 can help secure your **API** easily.
 Auth0 provides more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/multifactor-authentication), [breached password detection](https://auth0.com/breached-passwords), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more. <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up</a> today so you can focus on building features unique to your app.